shpaz/amq-streams-workshop/1-explore-amq-operator/README.md

 ## Step 11

-Now let's create a Kafka Producer that will write messages to our `my-topic` topic, and a consumer that will consume those messages:
+Now let's create a Kafka Producer that will write messages to our `my-topic` topic, and a consumer that will consume those messages via `Add+ -> YAML`

 ```bash
 apiVersion: apps/v1